-Each of the Mortgagors of the 2024 Series F Developments except for Linden Grove receiving construction 2024 Series F Senior Mortgage Loans will be required to make a 2024 Series F Mortgage Loan Mandatory Prepayment, as described in the chart titled "2024 Series F New Construction Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
+Each of the Mortgagors of the 2024 Series F Developments [except for Linden Grove] receiving construction 2024 Series F Senior Mortgage Loans will be required to make a 2024 Series F Mortgage Loan Mandatory Prepayment, as described in the chart titled "2024 Series F Senior Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
 The Corporation may apply all or a portion of each 2024 Series F Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2024 Bonds) or may direct that 2024 Bonds be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2024 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-1 Bonds" and "DESCRIPTION OF THE 2024 SERIES F-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2024 Series F-2 Bonds."
+See "DESCRIPTION OF THE 2024 Series F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2024 Series F-2 Bonds."

 Although a significant source of funds for each 2024 Series F Mortgage Loan Mandatory Prepayment is expected to come from either the syndication of federal low income housing tax credits or from a combination of the syndication of federal low income housing tax credits and local subordinate loan or grant programs, the 2024 Series F Mortgage Loan Mandatory Prepayment is required to be made by the Mortgagor of the applicable 2024 Series F Development whether or not the federal low income housing tax credit syndication proceeds or the local subordinate loan or grant program proceeds are obtained.
-For each of the 2024 Series F Senior Mortgage Loans with a 2024 Series F Mortgage Loan Mandatory Prepayment, if the Mortgagor does not make the required 2024 Series F Mortgage Loan Mandatory Prepayment (and in the case of the 2024 Series F Senior Mortgage Loan for the Linden Grove Development, if the Mortgagor does not make a required mandatory prepayment of the portion of its Mortgage Loan financed by the 2022 Series C Bonds), there would be a default under the applicable 2024 Series F Senior Mortgage Loan and the Corporation may draw on the applicable Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2024 Bonds) in an amount equal to the applicable 2024 Series F Senior Mortgage Loan.
+For each of the 2024 Series F Senior Mortgage Loans with a 2024 Series F Mortgage Loan Mandatory Prepayment, if the Mortgagor does not make the required 2024 Series F Mortgage Loan Mandatory Prepayment, there would be a default under the applicable 2024 Series F New Construction Mortgage Loan and the Corporation may draw on the applicable Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2024 Bonds) in an amount equal to the applicable 2024 Series F New Construction Mortgage Loan.
 However, it is also possible in the event of such default that the applicable Construction LOC provider would direct the Corporation to make a partial draw on the applicable Construction LOC in an amount equal to the applicable 2024 Series F Mortgage Loan Mandatory Prepayment; such proceeds could be applied to redeem Bonds (including the 2024 Bonds) prior to maturity in an amount equal to such 2024 Series F Mortgage Loan Mandatory Prepayment.
-In such event, unless the Mortgagor of the applicable 2024 Series F Development cured such default, the applicable Construction LOC provider would have the option to acquire the related 2024 Series F Senior Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the applicable Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2024 Bonds) in an amount equal to such draw.
-See "HDC Commitments; Construction Letters of Credit" below.
+In such event, unless the Mortgagor of the applicable 2024 Series F Development cured such default, the applicable Construction LOC provider would have the option to acquire the related 2024 Series F New Construction Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the applicable Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2024 Bonds) in an amount equal to such draw.
+See "HDC Commitments: Construction Letters of Credit" below.